 - Mix all dry ingredients (flour, baking powder, brown sugar, salt & speculaas spice mix) until combined.

 - Add the cubes of butter and knead it into a ball of dough.
 In the beginning this seems impossible, but the warmth of your hands will soften the butter so it will work eventually.

 - Wrap the ball of dough in some cling film and put it in the fridge for 2hrs (or more, overnight is also perfectly fine).
 This will infuse the flavours better, plus it makes sure the dough is easier to handle when actually making the cookies.

 - Take your dough out of the fridge, line a baking tray with some parchment paper and pre-heat the oven (200℃ or 390F)

-- Roll out the dough to about a 0,5cm thick and use a cookie cutter of your choice to create your speculaas cookies.
+- Roll out the dough to about a 0,5cm thick and use a windmill cookie cutter (or any other shape), to create your speculaas cookies.

 - Bake the windmill cookies for about 10 minutes, until nice and golden.
 They’re still soft now, but they will become crunchy, no worries.
 Leave them to cool for a few minutes on the baking tray.
 Then transfer them to a cooling rack and leave them until they’re nice and cool and crunchy.
 Yum!

 Speculaas windmill cookies were invented in the 17th century.
 Spices were very expensive back then, but they became a lot cheaper when the supply grew tremendously.
 Around that time bakeries in Amsterdam began experimenting with certain spices in their cookies.
 That’s when windmill cookies made their first appearance.

 Dutch Windmill Cookies have a very unique flavour.
 People say it’s a bit like gingerbread, but they are not the same.